LipiTUM/lipidlibrarianweb/README.md

 ## Deployment

-LipidLibrarian Web is intended to be deployed in a containerized fashion.
+LipidLibrarianWeb is intended to be deployed in a containerized fashion.
 We support deployments with docker compose and podman pods.
 Kubernetes pods are very similar to podman pods, therefore the container build script an pod creation script may be useful.

 Podman and its container build utility buildah may be used by any user via rootless containers, docker compose requires more privileges, which you can supply on UNIX for example by adding the user to the 'docker' group.
 Furthermore podman supports pods and containers as systemd services, as well as native IPv6 connectivity.
 The podman deployment has been tested with SELinux.